 Regulations vary between countries, and those details can be a real challenge for in-house compliance departments.
 A service supply chain partner who maintains a regional presence and an experienced compliance department skilled in leveraging compliance laws can help improve your TCO — especially in times of market and regulatory turmoil.

 It’s not usually feasible for a company to locate a fully functional repair center in every country or region where it operates because repair centers are so expensive.

-To reduce repair center costs, many manufacturers partner with a global service supply chain company to handle their repair operations.
-You’ll also have to weigh the minimum acceptable distance between repair centers and end users as part of your reverse logistics management.
+To reduce repair center costs, many manufacturers partner with a global service supply chain company to handle getting defective parts to their repair partner.
+You’ll also have to weigh the minimum acceptable distance between repair centers and end-users as part of your reverse logistics management.

 The hidden expenses inherent in reverse logistics management may be the hardest to define and quantify but remain a critical element in getting your TCO equation right.
 This quandary is compounded when you’re talking about international operations.
 Some typical hidden costs related to cross-border repairs and returns include: